COVID-19 and the Napa Farmers Market

 Why did the market move?

-- The Napa Valley Expo is suspending all operations as a state fairground based on Governor Gavin Newsom’s order, so the market needs to temporarily relocate.
+- The Napa Valley Expo is suspending all operations as a state fairground based on Governor Gavin Newsom’s order, so the market needs to relocate.

 - We are committed to continuing our essential business service of direct-to-customer access to locally grown and produced food.